xlwings/xlwings/docs/addin.rst

   interpreter doesn't shut down after each call.
 * ``Restart UDF Server``: This restarts the UDF Server/Python interpreter.
 * ``Show Console``: Check the box in the ribbon or set the config to ``TRUE`` if you want the command prompt to pop up.
 This currently only works on Windows.
+* ``ADD_WORKBOOK_TO_PYTHONPATH``: Uncheck this box to not automatically add the directory of your workbook to the PYTHONPATH.
+This can be helpful if you experience issues with OneDrive/SharePoint: uncheck this box and provide the path where your source file is manually via the PYTHONPATH setting.

 Anaconda/Miniconda
 ******************